Home Instruction for Parents of Preschool Youngsters (HIPPY) Program

 Home Instruction for Parents of Preschool Youngsters (HIPPY) partners with parents to prepare their children for success in school.
 With HIPPY, parents build on their capacity to be their child’s first teacher and strengthen the parent-child relationship.

 HIPPY is a free program for parents of preschoolers who are two, three or four years old and who want to instruct their children at home.
-Parents will learn to engage their children in activities that teach:
+Parents will learn to engage their children in activities related to:

 - Shapes and Colors